 A Japanese court finally put a halt to the bankruptcy state, which would have turned assets over to Mt.
 Gox’s owners and instead put it under civil rehabilitation law.
 Under this law, as much of the company’s assets as possible will be turned over to Mt.
 Gox’s creditors when all is said and done.

-Of course, ZP legal is more than happy to help, but may charge up to 75% of the recovered value for their efforts.
+Of course, ZP legal is more than happy to help, but may charge up to a 75% tax of the recovered value for their efforts.

 On the plus side, they’ve promised to only accept payment if they are successful in recuperating bitcoins.

 The main lesson learned from the Mt.
-Gox fiasco is that cryptocurrency is a whole new ballpark, far different from the currently known financial world.
+Gox fiasco is that cryptocurrency, Bitcoin and altcoins is a whole new ballpark, far different from the currently known financial world.
 Bankruptcy law was not adequate for dealing with the fallout and the shift to civil rehabilitation is an important precedent for the crypto community.

 Six years have ticked by and people are still waiting for access to their frozen assets.
 This is unacceptable and serves as a warning to the cryptocurrency community to put better structures in place for when disaster strikes.